hamees-sayed/IITM-Notes/MLF/week 7/Prinicipal Component Analysis.md

 $\text{fig. 2}$

 Here, the projection have a significantly smaller variance and are much closer to the origin.
 We would like to automatically select the direction $u$ that preserves the maximum variance and reduces the reconstruction error.
-(From the above two graphs, better variation preservation is in figure 1)

 ## Formulation
 To formalize this,